Grief is a very

 intimate friendship with my Creator moves me to try my best to live up to the

-dedication I made to serve Him for the rest of my days, which gives my life a
+dedication I made so many years ago to serve Him for the rest of my days, which gives my life a

 true sense of purpose.
 Also, because of what I have learned from the Bible, I